entrepreneur-interet-general/OpenScraper/README.md

 1. DONE - integrate generic spider + tests + run
 1. DONE - make Tornado and a basic scrapy spider work together (non-blocking)
 1. DONE - make a nice front in Bulma
+1. DONE - add Selenium to mimic navigation by clics on reactive websites
-1. add API points for JSON feeds
+1. DONE - add API points for JSON feeds
+1. DONE - add an "export csv" button and function to download the dataset
 1. deploy a demo at [http://www.cis-openscraper.com/](http://www.cis-openscraper.com/)
 1. ... nicer front in vue.js
 1. integrate JWT and hash private infos for users and API
-1. add an "exposrt csv" button and function to download the dataset

 #### Currently :
-- currently at step(s) /10 and /11
-- working on the API points
+- adding documentation ...
 - ...

 #### Notes for later / issues :
-- must add logic to masterspider to request APIs
 - must migrate/copy data to a Elastic search (not only MongoDB)
-- must add a feature to use Selenium inside a spider if needed (ajax or .click function)
 - containerize the app for simpler deployment (locally or in production)
 - ...